Winter Energy Bills Make more energy savings by switching electricity provider with Selectra today.

 Even simple measures like using LED bulbs and other energy-saving tricks can have an impact on your BER rating.

-Any of these upgrades do come with the bonus of obtaining energy savings as well, something we are all trying to do during this global energy crisis!
+Any of these upgrades do come with the bonus of obtaining saving on your energy costs as well.

 Why Is It Important To Improve Your BER Rating?

-There are various reasons one will want to improve your home's BER rating, some of these reasons are:
+There are various reasons one will want to improve your home's BER rating, including:

 • The average 3-bedroom house with an E rating would have an annual energy cost of €2,450 per year.